 As the daughter of immigrant parents, my culture is an integral part of who I am.
 Born and raised in Los Angeles, I witnessed firsthand the health disparities experienced in marginalized communities, which influenced my decision to pursue a degree in public health.

 I attended Cal State Northridge and received a bachelor’s degree in psychology.
-Over the last six years, I have worked at a residential substance use program for women experiencing substance use and mental health.
+Over the last six years, I have worked as a Care Coordinator at Didi Hirsch Mental Health Services, at a residential substance use program for women experiencing substance use and mental health.
 The work we do has fueled my passion toward working with underserved communities, especially my Latinx community.

 I was drawn to the Online MPH program because it allowed me to work and attend school full time.
 The focus on solving health disparities played a huge role in my decision to pursue a degree at UW.
 I enjoy being part of a cohort that is committed to health equity and bridging gaps in our health care system.
 My hope is to start my own nonprofit organization that will provide services to youth in the foster care system and those who are undocumented.